Winans family: Winans Phase 2

 Winans Phase 2 was formed in 1998 and recorded on Myrrh Records.
-It consists of Marvin Winans Jr., Carvin Winans Jr., Michael Winans Jr., and Juan Winans, (son of Carvin Sr.).
+It consists of Marvin Winans Jr., Carvin Winans Jr., Michael Winans Jr., and Juan Winans, the son of Carvin Sr..
 Marvin Jr. started a production company called M2 Entertainment and produced songs for his mother Vickie Winans' album Woman To Woman.
-He also released a solo album, Image of a Man.
-They released one album in 1999 called We Got Next.
-Michael Winans Jr. signed with Sean "Diddy" Combs, writing and producing for some of the biggest artists (Chris Brown, New Edition, Case, Michelle Williams, Mario Winans, Danity Kane and Diddy himself).
-He was scheduled to release his album titled "My Own Genre" March 1, 2011.
+He released a solo album, Image of a Man.

+They released an album in 1999 called We Got Next.
+Michael Winans Jr. signed with Sean "Diddy" Combs, writing and producing for some of the biggest artists, including Chris Brown, New Edition, Case, Michelle Williams, Mario Winans, Danity Kane and Diddy himself.
+He was scheduled to release his album titled "My Own Genre" in March 2011.

 3 Winans Brothers

-3 Winans Brothers is a Winans brothers supergroup formed in 2013 with Carvin Winans, Marvin Winans, and BeBe Winans.
-September 2013, the lead single from the upcoming album "If God Be For Us" was released worldwide.
+3 Winans Brothers is a Winans brothers supergroup, formed in 2013 with Carvin Winans, Marvin Winans, and BeBe Winans.
+In September 2013, the lead single from the upcoming album "If God Be For Us" was released worldwide.
 The second single "Move In Me" was released July 2, 2014.
-Leading up to the debut album release of Foreign Land September 30, 2014, on Entertainment One Music/BMG/Regimen Records.
+The debut album release of Foreign Land was on September 30, 2014, on Entertainment One Music/BMG/Regimen Records.
 On October 14, 2014 the album debuted #2 on Billboard Top 10 Gospel Charts.